rorosen/sway-toolwait/README.md

 ## How to Run

-Specify at least the workspace and the exec command that should be run.
+Specify at least the workspace and the exec command to run.
+This will just wait for any new window to appear, ignoring which window it is.

 ```shell
 ./result/bin/sway-toolwait --workspace 7 --command alacritty
 ```

-You can also pass an `app_id` (or instance string for xwayland) that the new window must match.
+You can also use the `--waitfor` argument to pass an `app_id` (or instance string for xwayland) that the new window must match.
 You can get it for example from the output of `swaymsg -t get_tree`.

 ```shell
 ./result/bin/sway-toolwait --workspace 7 --command alacritty --waitfor Alacritty